arikon/mocha-istanbul/README.md

 Since Istanbul has 2 versions (ES5 and ES6/harmony), it's up to you to install the desired version of Istanbul, it's now defined as a a peer dependency.

+Introduced new task `istanbul_check_coverage` to enable coverage checking on more than one test run.
+See below for example.

 Changes from 0.2.0
 ==============